Part-time and Adjunct Faculty

 John W. Tai: Professorial Lecturer

-Dr. John W. Tai is a Senior Analyst/Linguist at AECOM.
-In this position, he provides research and analytical support to the U.S. Government.
-John has a bachelor of arts in political science and history from the University of California, Los Angeles (UCLA) and a master of arts in East Asian Studies from the George Washington University's Elliott School of International Affairs.
-In 2012, John obtained a PhD in political science from the George Washington University.
-His dissertation, which is based on over 100 personal interviews involving approximately 40 Chinese nongovernmental organizations (NGOs), examines how institutional connections to the state, media ties, and relationships with international organizations, have helped contemporary Chinese NGOs achieve organizational effectiveness.
-The dissertation is currently under contract for publication in 2014.
+Dr. John W. Tai is a consultant to the U.S. Government.
+John has a B.A. in political science and history from the University of California, Los Angeles (UCLA) and a M.A. in East Asian Studies from the George Washington University's Elliott School of International Affairs.
+In 2012, John obtained a Ph.D. in political science from the George Washington University.
+He is the author of Building Civil Society in Authoritarian China: Importance of Leadership Connections for Establishing Effective Nongovernmental Organizations in a Non-Democracy (Springer 2015).
 John has published writings about the Chinese civil society, religious freedom and human rights in China, and US-China-Taiwan relations.
 He has also conducted public talks, private briefings, and media interviews on these subjects in both the United States and China.
 From 2007 to 2011, John taught at the Beijing Foreign Studies University and Shanghai's East China Normal University, where he managed study-abroad programs for American university students.
-Earlier in his career, he was the China and East Asia Analyst at the congressionally-mandated U.S. Commission on International Religious Freedom and a researcher at the Center for Strategic and International Studies (CSIS), where he managed a Smith Richardson Foundation-funded project on Hong Kong's transition to Chinese rule.
-In 2004, he was a consultant to the U.S. Army's Foreign Military Studies Office, where he was the principal author of a study on the Chinese military's development of short-range ballistic missiles.
+Earlier in his career, he was the China and East Asia Analyst at the U.S. Commission on International Religious Freedom and a researcher at the Center for Strategic and International Studies (CSIS), where he managed a Smith Richardson Foundation-funded project on Hong Kong's transition to Chinese rule.
+He was also a consultant to the U.S. Army's Foreign Military Studies Office.

 Benn Tannenbaum: Professorial Lecturer